mathieucarbou/YaSolR/docs/benefits.md

 **YaSolR is capable of taking about 20 measurements per second, processing them to adjust the power to the grid at least 3 times per second, and doing all of this with a very low latency.**

-Other routers usually react each second or even every 2 seconds.
+I've seen the code of some routers reacting each second or even every 2 seconds depending on the algorithm used.
+Some are impacted by a low measurement speed (Linky, MQTT) and some have a fast measurement speed but a slow adjustment speed (due to the routing algorithm used or the way the code is structured).

 ## Correct ISR Management